fishcus/KAP-manual/en/security/ldap.en.md

 ## LDAP Authentication

 Kyligence Enterprise supports integration with LDAP servers for user authentication.
-This validation is achieved through the Spring Security framework, so it has a good versatility.
+You can achieve the validation through the Spring Security framework which has a good versatility, also you can achieve the LDAP validation through Active Directory Service.
 Before enabling LDAP authentication, please contact your LDAP administrator for required information.

 ### Setup LDAP Server